-After reading Coral Davenport’s New York Times article about the recent climate change report issued by the UN’s Intergovernmental Panel on Climate Change (IPCC), I was shocked, scared, and motivated.
-For several days after its release, the article seemed to be all anyone was talking about.
+After reading about the recent climate change report issued by the UN’s Intergovernmental Panel on Climate Change (IPCC), I was shocked, scared, and motivated.
+For several days after its release, the report seemed to be all anyone was talking about.
 All across campus, I heard students lamenting the state of our planet, our government, our future.
 The world, we remembered, is screwed.
 And I, like many of my peers, felt antsy, anxious to turn our shared frustration into action.
 I wanted things to change, and I wanted to be a part of that change.

 Many who attended the WesDivest interest meeting on Thursday, Nov.
 15, hope that this change will come in the form of divestment from fossil fuels.
 At many colleges and universities across the country, the divestment debate has dominated conversations surrounding climate change.